 A relatively large number of people in Davis telecommute to their jobs.
 Overall, about 28.38% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Davis is a great place for families with children to consider.
-First of all, many other families with children live here, making Davis a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Davis has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Davis is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Davis’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The overall education level of Davis citizens is substantially higher than the typical US community, as 30.60% of adults in Davis have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Davis citizens is substantially higher than the typical US community, as 30.60% of adults in Davis have at least a bachelor's degree.

 The per capita income in Davis in 2022 was $27,111, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $108,444 for a family of four.